Boiler Upgrade Scheme

 The Boiler Upgrade Scheme is the government's heat pump grant for homeowners in England and Wales.
 Up to £7,500 off, taken straight off your quote.
 We handle the Ofgem application.

-A ~£12,000 system drops to ~£4,500 after the grant.
+A ~£12,900 system drops to ~£5,400 after the grant.
 0% VAT stacks on top, finance covers what's left, and heat pumps cost less to run than gas.
+See our heat pump installations for the systems BUS covers.

 One quote, no extras.
 The grant covers the heat pump, the install, and the BUS application paperwork.